Just so you know, we may receive a commission from the links on this website - read why you should trust us.

 • Iodine is critical for a woman’s healthy thyroid function during pregnancy.

-• Iron helps blood in both the mother and baby as its function is to carry oxygen.
+• Iron helps blood in both the mother and baby, as it carries oxygen.

 We also spoke to Wild Nutrition’s Head of Nutrition, Lorna Driver-Davies, who said: "Folic Acid (Vitamin B9 or Folate) is officially recommended to be supplemented for the first 12-14 weeks of pregnancy (the first trimester), at the dose of 400ug.
-Although some women might be asked to take more (if professionally recommended).
+However, some women might be asked to take more (if it is professionally recommended).
 This is to prevent neural tube defects such as spina bifida.
-Doctors and midwives normally advise they do not need to take it past 12-14 weeks (normally once you have a healthy unproblematic scan), since there can be issues related to the continuation of Folic Acid supplementation past 14 weeks.
+Doctors and midwives typically advise that they do not need to take it past 12-14 weeks (normally once you have a healthy, unproblematic scan), since there can be issues related to the continuation of Folic Acid supplementation past 14 weeks.

 "However, there is no safety issue associated with natural Folate (Vitamin B9 found in food or in Wild Nutrition’s supplements).
-Folic acid is not a natural source, it's synthetic and very different to synthetic Folic acid, in terms of the way a woman’s body and the foetus metabolise the nutrient."
+Folic acid is not a natural source; it's synthetic and very different from natural Folic acid in terms of how a woman’s body and the foetus metabolise the nutrient."

 "Folate as a nutrient is important for all the trimesters of pregnancy for healthy development, energy, healthy blood, mood and more and isn’t just for pregnancy - for all life stages.